-If you’ve worked in Accounts Payable, you know how easy it is to miss-key invoice details, submit multiple entries for the same invoice, and deal with lost discounts due to inefficient approval processes.
+If you’ve worked in Accounts Payable (AP), you know how easy it is to miss-key invoice details, submit multiple entries for the same invoice, and deal with lost discounts due to inefficient approval processes.
 Even the slightest detail, such as an extra digit in the dollar amount, or a transposition of numbers, can result in unnecessary cash leakage.

 The fact is, when any type of manual effort is involved with the submission, review, or approval of an invoice, there is room for human error.
 Even the best ERP system controls, coupled with automatic approval processes and post-payment sample auditing, won’t catch every duplicate payment, over-payment, or payment to a wrong vendor.

+Even the best-run AP departments are prone to mistakes.
 It is unrealistic and inefficient to expect internal audit and AP departments to manually sift through invoices looking for potential duplicates.
 The human eye can’t catch everything that can go wrong.

-Even the best-run AP departments are prone to mistakes.
-However, controlling cash leakage becomes even more difficult in cases where invoices are received through multiple channels and locations, paid with multiple methods, or when vendor master records are less-than pristine.
+Controlling cash leakage becomes even more difficult in cases where invoices are received through multiple channels and locations, paid with multiple methods, or when vendor master records are less-than pristine.

-Why Auditing and Compliance Technology is Better
+Auditing and Compliance Technology Boosts Your Teams Performance

 Using fuzzy matching, invoices that closely match are easier to spot.
 More effective than exact matching, similarity analysis is applied to invoice numbers to identify typos and transpositions.

 Identifying invoice outliers by vendor based on amount, currency, and frequency.
 This may include invoices that are above average for a vendor, an increase in volume of invoices, and invoices for rounded amounts, which are typical among fraudsters.

 Flagging out-of-sequence invoice entries and off-cycle payments, including weekend and holiday payments.
 When an invoice payment is off schedule, it typically warrants further investigation.

 Identifying missing or incomplete vendor data and flagging vendors with invalid or suspicious addresses.
 Correcting missing information can be the easiest way to cut vendor risk.
 It also pays to look for fictitious vendors, for example vendors that match employee files.

 Highlighting root causes of errors so you can address them directly, while determining how to tighten controls and processes at the same time.

-The Right Technology Can Save You More
+The Right Technology Can Save Your Team Time and Prevent Loss